Pitched Roof Guide | How to Calculate Roof Pitch in Degrees

 However, if you have never worked out how to calculate roof pitch before, it can seem difficult to know where to even start.
 Fortunately, as one of the leading roofing companies in Melksham, we have years of experience in calculating roof pitch.
 For this reason, we have created this comprehensive guide on how to work out the pitch of your roof with two different easy-to-follow methods.

 Need help working out the pitch of your roof?
-Look no further than A L King Roofing.
+Look no further than AL King Roofing.
 We are the leading roofing company and roofing merchants in the Wiltshire area.
 Visit our merchant centre in Melksham or call us on 01225 705918.

 Why is a roof pitch important?

 The angle of a roof pitch plays a pivotal role when it comes to choosing your next roof or making necessary roofing repairs.
 Each type of roofing material requires a minimum recommended pitch angle in order for the material to be installed safely and effectively on your roof.
+Building codes often specify a minimum roof pitch to ensure proper drainage and structural safety.

 For this reason, it is pivotal that you calculate the pitch of the roof accurately to ensure you choose the correct materials for the project at hand.

 As a general rule of thumb, the steeper the roof slope, the higher its pitch.
-With that being said, it is still necessary to work out and calculate the roof pitch.
-An easy way to do this is by working out the pitch of the roof in degrees.
+However, it is still necessary to work out and calculate the roof pitch for construction accuracy and proper drainage.

 1. Measure the run of the roof with a tape measure (the horizontal length that spans between the peak of your roof and the wall).

 3. After this, you will need to calculate the tangent by dividing the rise by the run (rise ÷ run = tangent).
+This forms a right-angle triangle, with the rise and run creating the two sides at right angles to each other.

-4. From here use trigonometric functions to convert the tangent to degrees.
+4. From here, use scientific functions on your scientific calculator to convert the tangent to degrees.
 The arctangent (inverse tangent) function is commonly used for this purpose.
-The formula is:
+The formula is: Pitch Angle (in degrees) = arctan (rise ÷ run)

 Our example: